djmaity/md-davis/docs/source/guides/collate.rst

 All the data from a simulation are collected into a single HDF5 file for easy and organized storage.
-The benefit of using a common binary format like `HDF5 <https://www.hdfgroup.org/solutions/hdf5/>`_ is that data access is much faster than storing in text files and later many functions can be written in C, C++ or other languages
+The benefit of using a common binary format like `HDF5 <https://www.hdfgroup.org/solutions/hdf5/>`_ is that data access is much faster than storing in text files and later many functions can be written in C, C++ or other languages.